trailofbits/testing-handbook/content/docs/languages/rust/60-model-checking.md

 If the code to test is too complex, Kani may take a long time to finish or may not even terminate at all.
 To overcome this, you can use three features:

 * [`kani::assume`](https://model-checking.github.io/kani/tutorial-first-steps.html#assertions-assumptions-and-harnesses): For restricting (bounding) symbolic values.
 It is a bit similar to [Prusti’s preconditions](#function-specifications).
 * [`kani::unwind`](https://model-checking.github.io/kani/tutorial-loop-unwinding.html): For controlling bounds for loops.
 Kani will assume that loops can loop only the configured number of times.
 The greater the number, the slower the execution.
-But if the number is configured to be too small, Kani will fail too early.
+But if the number is configured to be too small, Kani will report an unwinding-assertion failure (`FAILURE: unwinding assertion loop <N>`).
 This is the mechanism that overcomes Prusti’s limitation with the `body_invariant!` macro.
 * [`kani::Arbitrary`](https://model-checking.github.io/kani/tutorial-nondeterministic-variables.html#custom-nondeterministic-types): For defining per-type limitations for symbolic values.

 Let’s see an example: